Code-Institute-Submissions/juliandavid-garcia-second_milestone_project_OctResub/Readme.md

 ### 2.1.3 Contact:
  This feature can be reached through the menu or just scrolling to the section.
-Here the user  has a form  to  E-mail  the administrator of the flat.
+Here the user  has a form  to  E-mail  the administrator of the flat. this form has some security requirements as placeholders and patterns that garantee that all input boxes are filled properly.

 ### 2.1.4 Social media:
 Is located in the footer.
-Here all the icons are  linked  to its corresponding website and can be accessible from any of the different pages of the site.
+Here all the icons are  linked  to its corresponding website.
+Target="_blank" was used to avoid being kicked out of the side when clicking on the icon-link.

 ### 2.1.5 Amenities:
-This section has small icons that show what kind of services offered in the apartment.
+This section has small icons that show what kind of services are offered in the apartment.
+When clicking on an icon user will get an alert with extra information regarding each item.
+This functionaliy is only available in devices  max-width 768px.
+In wider screens icons already have a description.

 ### 2.1.6 Gallery:
- This section displays all the images regarding the different parts of the apartment. kitchen, bathroom, livingroom. etc
+ This section displays all the images regarding the different parts of the apartment. kitchen, bathroom, livingroom. etc. In order to display de images to the users a carousel from boostrap was used.
+This component slides the images from right to left and also gives the chance to go forward or backward with the lateral bottons.

 ### 2.1.7 map:
 In the Map section People can find where exactly the apartment is located as well as some other places of interest as supermarkets or bus stations.
+Here users can click on the icons suggested and get a window with extra information related to that place.

 ### 2.2 Future features:
-When i aquired the knowledge required i qould like to add a direct reservation calendar so as those used by Booking or airb&b.
+When i aquire the knowledge required i would like to add a direct reservation calendar so as those used by Booking or airb&b.

+<span id="Technologies"></span>

 ## 3. Technologies Used
 This website was built using: